joergboe/testframework/README.md

 In directory samples you can see the Test Collection ANewTest, which is a sample for a basic Test Collection

+# Installation

+The release package is a self extracting script.
+Execute it and follow the instructions.
+You can install the tool into an arbitrary palace.
+If you want to install the tool into a system directory execute the installation script as root.
-It is recommended to enter the location of the test framework into your PATH like:
+It is recommended qto enter the location of the test framework into your PATH like:

 export PATH="<location of test framework>/bin:$PATH"